 - are offered to all Packaging types, coating types and all container types including films, bottles and bags

 Overall migration tests quantify chemical non-volatile substances migrating from the packaging into cosmetics (10 mg per dm² limit).
-Testing findings indicate potential leachables to be analyzed further in the next steps of the Packaging Compatibility process.
+Test findings indicate potential leachables to be further analyzed in the next steps of the Packaging Compatibility process.
 QACS Labs follow Commission Regulation (EU) No 10/2011 on plastic materials and articles intended to come into contact with cosmetic formulas.

 A and D2 simulants are frequently used and respectively represent hydrophilic or lipophilic types of cosmetic formulas.
 In order to estimate time and temperature (contact conditions) between simulant and cosmetic packaging, we take the product’s expiry date into account.